 The following two articles came from the evaluation of Sibworks done by Adelaide University’s psychology department.
-If you would like a hard copy email email@example.com
+If you would like a hard copy, please contact us.

 Roberts, RM, Ejova, A, Giallo, R, Strohm, K, Lillie, M & Fuss, B. (2015).
 A controlled trial of the SibworkS group program for siblings of children with special needs.
 Research in Developmental Disabilities.
 43-44, 21-31.

-AeJAMH 2008 (an article about the work of Siblings Australia)
+AeJAMH editorial 2008 (an article about the work of Siblings Australia).

-Evaluation of SibworkS 2007 (this was a very small sample and so the results were not very conclusive).
-More recently, we have evaluated the program and two papers have resulted from this – see above.
+Evaluation of SibworkS (2007).
+We have evaluated the program and two papers have resulted from this – see above.
 It is crucial that sibling programs undergo evaluation to ensure best practice.
+Note: this was a very small sample and so the results were not very conclusive.

 Youth Studies (2001).
 An article about the work of the pilot Sibling Project, which then led to the development of Siblings Australia).